 Chords and harmony

 The good news: “Stolen Dance” only has five chords.
 The not-so-good news: they’re not the easiest chords on ukulele.
 These chords are Gm, F, D#, Bb and D. The order in which they are played varies depending on the section, but there are no added chords.
 That makes it very simple.
 The only challenge is playing them.
 I know that may sound a bit discouraging to some of you.
-But let’s try to see the glass half-full: “Stolen Dance” is a great chance to learn some challenging chords on ukulele, in a simple and fun way.
+But let’s try to see the glass half-full: “Stolen Dance” is a great chance to learn some challenging chords on the ukulele, in a simple and fun way.

 “Stolen Dance” has the most common time signature ever: 4/4 (that is pronounced “four four”).
 The first two chords of the verse (Gm and F) last half as long as the last three (D#, Bb, D).
 In more technical terms, that means that Gm and F play for half a measure (or two beats) while D#, Bb, and D play for a full measure (or four beats).
 To complete the verse, play the entire chord sequence four times.
 On the fourth time around, add another measure to the last chord D to complete the verse.

-The chorus harmony is D#, Bb, D, Gm, F. Same chords as the verse but in a different order.
+The chorus harmony on Stolen Dance is D#, Bb, D, Gm, F. Same chords as the verse but in a different order.
 Here, the first three chords (D#, Bb, D) will play for one measure (or four beats) and the last ones (Gm, F) for just half measure (two beats).
 Then just repeat the following verses and choruses with these instructions.